pinout-xyz/Pinout.xyz/src/fr/translate/sixfab-gsmgprs-shield-v1-5.md

 -->
 # Sixfab GSM/GPRS Shield V1.5

 * This page is for the newer V1.5 GSM/GRPS shield.
-For the older version with a diffrent pinout please see: [GSM/GRPS Shield [Retired Version]](/pinout/gsmgprs_shield_retired_version)
+For the older version with a different pinout please see: [GSM/GRPS Shield [Retired Version]](/pinout/gsmgprs_shield_retired_version)

 The Sixfab GSM/GPRS Shield allows you to connect to the internet anywhere there is a signal and with 85.6 kbps up and down you are able to make voice calls, SMS and it can also do bluetooth.

-You can also use it with a PC, MacOS, Arduino and Android aswell as the Pi.
+You can also use it with a PC, MacOS, Arduino and Android in addition to as the Pi.